By Miriam Raftery

 Kiwanis is a global nonprofit organization focused on helping children.

-Bob Battenfield, (photo, left) past president of Kiwanis’ La Mesa chapter, says the local club started in the 1940s .is a former public relations professional whose clients included Drew Ford, Carl Burger Dodge and the Grossmont Healthcare District.
+Bob Battenfield, (photo, left) past president of Kiwanis’ La Mesa chapter, says the local club started in the 1940s He is a former public relations professional whose clients included Drew Ford, Carl Burger Dodge and the Grossmont Healthcare District.
 Now he helps Kiwanis out with graphics and publicity.

 “Like all service clubs, we are graying,” he says.
 The club seeks an infusion of young members to keep its important projects going.
 Kiwanis of La Mesa funds many community service projects in La Mesa and East County, as well as Rady’s Chldren’s Hospital.
 Other projects funded include Key Leader, Soap Box Derby, Breakfast at the Springs, Harry Griffith Park Canine Corner’s Dog Park, Park Appreciation Day, Helix Key Club activities, Walk-A-Thon to benefit East County Boys and Girls Club, La Mesa Flag Day Parade, and more.